 Some lucky kids got a token in their gofio cones that they could exchange for some cheap toys at colmados, kinda like the ancient version of today’s scratch-offs.
 This gave us the expression “se lo sacó en un chuflai” (he/she won it in a chuflai), meaning getting stuck with an unexpected — and often unwanted — object or person.

-The top price was a plasticky, naked baby doll, the looks of which would give modern children nightmares, and necessitate a lifetime of therapy.
+The top price was a plasticky, naked baby doll, the looks of which would give modern children nightmares, and necessitate a lifetime of therapy (think third-rate version of the kewpie doll).
 Perhaps that’s what wrong with us oldies.

 This treat was originally prepared using dry corn grain that would be roasted, then ground in a big mortar… by hand.
 But who has time for that?
 In this version we will use regular medium-grain cornmeal, which makes it much easier, fast, and the results are nearly the same.